HTML Puzzles

 title Gets extra information about an element.

-type Gets the type of element.
+type Gets the type of the <input> element.

-value Gets the value of the element.
+value Gets the value of the <input>, <button>, or <option> element.

-volume Gets the volume of the audio/video element.
+volume Gets the volume of the <audio>/<video> element.

-width Gets the width of the element.
+width Gets the width specified for <img>, <audio>, <video>, <canvas>, or <iframe> element.

 create css rule